Loading617/Inter/README.md

-# Talk
+# Inter
-Talk A new talk, text, video call platform written in Rust
+Inter A new talk, text, video call platform written in Rust